tdunham19/OrbiSeq/README.md

 To test if the pipeline is working properly the pipeline is provided with small test fastq files.

-The testing is successful if the pipeline completes all steps with no errors (note - PycoQC will not run for the Nanopore test).
+The testing is successful if the pipeline completes all steps with no errors (Note - PycoQC will not run for the Nanopore test).

 To test the illumina workflow:
 ```